Pique to the rescue as Messi's dream of one last Barcelona trophy stays alive | Goal.com

 At 33, he is still magnificent and the division’s top scorer, but he cannot do it all by himself.

-With a 4-1 thrashing by Paris Saint-Germain in the Champions League leaving them unlikely to progress in that competition, and with Atletico Madrid five points clear of them at the top of La Liga while also possessiing a game in hand, the Copa del Rey still represented their best chance to win a trophy, despite the first-leg deficit.
+With the 4-1 thrashing by Paris Saint-Germain in the Champions League leaving them unlikely to progress in that competition, and with Atletico Madrid five points clear of them at the top of La Liga while also possessing a game in hand, the Copa del Rey still represented their best chance to win a trophy, despite the first-leg deficit.

 In the 2019 quarter-finals, Barca came from behind to beat Sevilla after a 2-0 away defeat in the first leg, thumping the Andalusians 6-1, but two years down the line, the Blaugrana have hit rock bottom and are slowly on their way up.